RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: *PAR* - Raster copy to Output/Rasters folder failed.`**
     - *Cause:*   The `.cache` folder does not exist or does not contain GRID Rasters or the output folder is not accessible.
 This error is likely to occur when other errors occurred previously.
     - *Remedy:*
-        + Follow trouble shooting of other error messages and re-run.
+        + Follow troubleshooting of other error messages and re-run.
         + Avoid modifications of any folder in the code directory while the program is running, in particular, `.cache`, `01_Conditions/`, `LifespanDesign/Output/Rasters/` and `02_Maps/CONDITION/`.

  - **`ERROR: Raster copy to Output folder failed.`**
-    - *Cause:*   The `save_Rasters(self)` function of the `ModifyTerrain()` class in `ModifyTerrain/cModifyTerrain.py` raises this error when saving a terrain differences or new DEM Raster failed.
+    - *Cause:*   The `save_Rasters(self)` function of the `ModifyTerrain()` class in `ModifyTerrain/cModifyTerrain.py` raises this error when saving a terrain difference or new DEM Raster failed.
     - *Remedy:*  Refer to the error `ERROR: Raster could not be saved.` message.

  - **`ERROR: Raster could not be saved.`**